 Gilbert Leonard Holcomb, a carpenter from Gatton enlisted on 21st November 1914, aged 28.
-He was assigned to the 2nd Light Horse Field Ambulance unit commanded by Lieut.
-Col. Bean and Major Croll, and departed from Brisbane for Egypt on the transport ship Borda one month later.
+He was assigned to the 2nd Light Horse Field Ambulance unit commanded by Lieutenant Colonel Bean and Major David Gifford Croll, and departed from Brisbane for Egypt on the transport ship Borda one month later.

 26 April 1915

 “first lot of wounded - arrived at 12 oclock at - night, working till morning - 7am, more arrived … and all throughout - the day, some difficulty - in getting boats close up, - strong currents running”

 They ferried wounded between the hospital bases on Lemnos, Malta and at Alexandria.
 His work on the hospital ship was physically and emotionally draining; conditions have been described as very inadequate, with little ventilation; wounded lying on floors, benches and tables; and a continuous stream of casualties adding to the already overcrowded situation.

 The entry for 14 May 1915 reads - Steady fighting during day - heavy battle started at 6pm mostly artillery battleships … roar continuous all night – whole battlefield lit up by firing many Star Shells . . . "